jubalskaggs/LightLdapd/README.rst

 =====

 ..
 Simple Instructions for usage after installing.
-May include a reference to man pages or documentation in doc/, or USAGE;
+May include a reference to man pages or documentation in doc/, or USAGE

 ::

     entente [options]

 Or::